-This course allows students to specialize in depth with technical and theoretical problems and processes.
-Requires greater student involvement in refinement of techniques and processes in conjunction with a specific conceptual problem.
-Junior-level or above consistency is expected of the student.
+Concentration on technical and theoretical problem-solving and processes.
+Greater involvement and refinement of techniques and understanding directed at a specific conceptual topic/problem.
+Junior or senior standing required.
 (TBA)

-3813 Studio Lighting
+Studio Lighting 3813

-Course introduces the use of artificial lighting in a controlled studio environment.
+Introduces the use of artificial lighting in a controlled studio environment.
 Both photo-floods and electronic flash are used.
-Emphasis on the technical mastery of lighting equipment coupled with an aesthetic understanding of lighting principles.
-Each student must have access to a digital camera with manual capabilities and hard drive.
+Technical mastery of lighting equipment coupled with an aesthetic understanding of lighting principles.
+Digital camera with manual capabilities and hard drive required.
 Lab fee required.
-(Fall)
+(Spring)